Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 \begin{corollary} Both $\C\P^2\# \overline{\C\P^2}$ and $\s^2\times \s^2$ admit an embedding of a singular Lagrangian $\R\P^2$ (with respect to some symplectic structure on $\C\P^2\# \overline{\C\P^2}$ and $\s^2\times \s^2$), such that in its complement there is a pair of embedded symplectic spheres of self-intersection $4$ and $0$ respectively, intersecting at a single point with a tangency of order two.
 Moreover, in an arbitrarily small neighborhood of the singular Lagrangian $\R\P^2$, there is an embedded Lagrangian Klein bottle which has the property that in its complement there is a pair of embedded symplectic spheres of self-intersection $4$ and $0$ which intersect at a single point with a tangency of order two. \end{corollary}

 \begin{remark} Obstruction of embeddings of $W_0$ in a symplectic $4$-manifold as a compact domain with convex contact boundary, and the somewhat equivalent problem of embeddings of a singular Lagrangian $\R\P^2$, represents some global symplectic rigidity phenomenon that is unique in dimension $4$, and is in contrast to the symplectic flexibility known in the higher dimensions.
-More concretely, it was shown in \cite{NS} that $W_0$ can be realized as a compact domain in $\C^2$ with a strictly pseudoconvex boundary, which however can not be made rationally convex, and this result is in a direct contrast to the flexibility in higher dimensions as shown in \cite{CE}.
+More concretely, it was shown in \cite{NS} that $W_0$ can be realized as a compact domain in $\C^2$ with a strictly pseudoconvex boundary, which however cannot be made rationally convex, and this result is in a direct contrast to the flexibility in higher dimensions as shown in \cite{CE}.
 Similarly, there is no embedding of a singular Lagrangian $\R\P^2$ in $\C^2$, however, a singular totally real $\R\P^2$ in $\C^2$ does exist (cf. \cite{NS}).
-We should point out that the nature of these non-existence results still remain somewhat mysterious, as the only proof, which is an indirect proof, relies on a constraint for embedded Lagrangian Klein bottles due to Shevchishin \cite{She} (also independently, Nemirovski \cite{Nem}).
-So by a similar argument, there is no corresponding embedding of $W_0$ or a singular Lagrangian $\R\P^2$ in $\C\P^2$ (cf. \cite{C}).
-It follows easily that a symplectic $\C\P^2\# \overline{\C\P^2}$ or a symplectic $\s^2\times \s^2$ is the smallest possible symplectic rational $4$-manifold which allows for such an embedding of $W_0$ or a singular Lagrangian $\R\P^2$, and any such embeddings will require a construction of global nature, i.e., not by simply grafting a local embedding in $\C^2$ because it does not exist.
-With this understood, Theorem 1.1 and Corollary 1.2 confirm the existence of such embeddings of $W_0$ and a singular Lagrangian $\R\P^2$ in a symplectic $\C\P^2\# \overline{\C\P^2}$ and $\s^2\times \s^2$.
+We should point out that the nature of these non-existence results still remain somewhat mysterious, as the only proof, which is an indirect proof, relies on a constraint for embedded Lagrangian Klein bottles (see \cite{She, Nem}).
+By a similar argument, there is no corresponding embedding of $W_0$ or a singular Lagrangian $\R\P^2$ in $\C\P^2$ (cf. \cite{C}).
+It follows easily that $\C\P^2\# \overline{\C\P^2}$ and $\s^2\times \s^2$ are the smallest possible symplectic rational $4$-manifolds which allow for an embedding of $W_0$ or a singular Lagrangian $\R\P^2$, and any such an embedding requires a construction of global nature, i.e., not simply by grafting an embedding in $\C^2$ using Darboux theorem, because no embeddings in $\C^2$ exist.
+With this understood, Theorem 1.1 and Corollary 1.2 confirm the existence of such embeddings of $W_0$ and a singular Lagrangian $\R\P^2$ in $\C\P^2\# \overline{\C\P^2}$ and $\s^2\times \s^2$.
 It remains an interesting open problem to find an alternative interpretation for the symplectic rigidity phenomenon in dimension $4$, for example using ideas and techniques from Symplectic Field Theory \cite{HWZ} as we have been advocating in \cite{C}. \end{remark}

 Corollary 1.2 naturally raises the following question.